pingcap/docs/README.md

 ## TiDB Introduction

-TiDB (The pronunciation is: /'taɪdiːbi:/ tai-D-B, etymology: titanium) is an open source distributed scalable Hybrid Transactional and Analytical Processing (HTAP) database built by PingCAP.
-Inspired by the design of Google F1 and Google Spanner, TiDB features infinite horizontal scalability, strong consistency, and high availability.
-The goal of TiDB is to serve as a one-stop solution for both OLTP (Online Transactional Processing) and OLAP (Online Analytical Processing).
+TiDB (The pronunciation is: /'taɪdiːbi:/ tai-D-B, etymology: titanium) is an open-source distributed scalable Hybrid Transactional and Analytical Processing (HTAP) database.
+It features infinite horizontal scalability, strong consistency, and high availability.
+TiDB is MySQL compatible and serves as a one-stop data warehouse for both OLTP (Online Transactional Processing) and OLAP (Online Analytical Processing) workloads.

 - __Horizontal scalability__